St. Pauls Cathedral

 Visiting

-The Whispering Gallery at 99 steps sits just inside the dome’s base.
-Sound travels along the curved wall with unusual clarity - a whisper against the wall on one side is audible on the opposite side 34 metres away.
-In practice, the gallery is often loud with visitor noise, which rather limits the experiment.
-Worth stopping at for the view down into the cathedral and the first close look at the dome’s mosaics.
+The standard visit covers the nave, crypt, and dome climbs.
+The Whispering Gallery sits at 99 steps, inside the dome’s base.
+The acoustic effect (a whisper against the wall on one side is audible 34 metres away on the other) is real but hard to experience on busy days.
+Worth stopping for the view down into the nave and the first close look at the dome mosaics.

-The Golden Gallery (152 more steps, 85 metres total) is at the base of the lantern, outside and fully exposed.
-The view from here - 360 degrees, the Thames and Tate Modern to the south, the Gherkin and Tower of London to the east, the West End and Westminster beyond St James’s Park - is better than anywhere else accessible to the public in the City.
-The climb is steep with narrow staircases in the final section.
-Allow time.
-It’s worth it.
+The Stone Gallery (143 further steps) is the external platform at 53 metres, with good views of the City.
+The Golden Gallery (152 more steps, 85 metres total) is at the lantern base, outside and fully exposed.
+The view from here is better than anything else accessible to the public in the City: 360 degrees, the Thames and Tate Modern to the south, Tower of London and Gherkin to the east, Westminster beyond St James’s Park.
+The climb is steep in the final section.
+Go up.

 The Crypt